mc0110/inetbox2mqtt/README.md

 The current version opens flexibility to use different hardware cofigurations.

-If you like this software and even use it, then I deserve a beer.
-Thanks for that in advance.
-You will find the Sponsorship button on the right-hand side for this purpose.
+***The development of this software and also just the maintenance in the different variants has already cost many hours of time.
+This is only possible with your support.
+So if you use this software, I deserve more than a beer.
+Many thanks for this in advance.
+For this purpose, you will find the Sponsorship button on the right side of the page.***

-This project here was developed and tested for an ESP32 (first generation) with 4 MB memory.
-The software also works on other ESP32 models and probably, with small adjustments (UART address, pins), also on other hardware.
-The tests on a Raspberry Pi Pico W were successful, too.
-I will not always explicitly mention the RP2 pico w in the following.
-The respective points apply to this chip as well.
-The minor deviations can be found at the end in the section **Running on different devices** for details.
+The software works on all ESP32 models and probably, with small adjustments (UART address, pins), also on other hardware.
+It also runs on a Raspberry Pi Pico W. I will not always mention the RP2 pico w explicitly in the following.
+The variations are bundled in tools.py and you can find the explanation under **Run on different devices** for details.

 ## Disclaimer
 I have tested my solution for the ESP32/RP2 pico in different environments so far, including my own TRUMA/CPplus version.
 Most of the tests ran straight *out of the box*.